A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

-should drop to a minimum for the value of $\Delta t/2$ corresponding to the center of the echo.
-In \cref{eq:HermitianCost}, the integral limits run only over times where the integrand is non-zero and the term outside the integral normalizes by the number of integrated datapoints~\footnote{As elsewhere, we assume the discrete signal comprises a sum of time-domain comb functions.
-For simplicity, we eliminate a limit expression in the integrand and simply assume delta functions at the boundaries are included in the integral.}; $\varphi_0$ signifies that the zeroth-order phasing of the signal remains unknown until determination of the echo center.
-Expansion of the absolute square, and extension of the limits to times where third term is zero yields
+should drop to a minimum for a value of $\Delta t$, named $\Delta t_{min}$, that gives the time shift needed to align the echo center in $s_{zf}(t)$ with the echo center in the Hermitian conjugate $s_{zf}^{*}(-t)$ (bearing in mind the periodicity of both functions).
+Therefore $\Delta t_{min}/2$ corresponds to the difference between the original (instrumental) $t=0$ and the center of the echo.
+In \cref{eq:HermitianCost}, the integral limits run only over times where the integrand is non-zero and multiplication with the term outside the integral normalizes by the number of integrated datapoints; $\varphi_0$ signifies that the zeroth-order phasing of the signal remains unknown until the determination of the echo center.
+Expansion of the modulus squared yields